 In normal times, when markets are relatively tranquil the opportunity set is narrow.
 Armies of smart analysts and investors do their research and stocks are priced much more efficiently than less followed stocks.
-It’s challenging to find an edge.
+It’s challenging to find an edge, like a needle in a haystack.

 During these times we spend most of our time trying to find securities that are either unloved, underfollowed or misunderstood, and are therefore potentially mispriced.
 We leverage our analytical edge to find more idiosyncratic names.
 Accessing the same information available to other institutions but attempting to filter and think about it a differentiated way so that we can gain a variant view to the long-term intrinsic value of the security.